Speaking part: variant 54 - Langart

 Tapescript for Task 3

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss climate change and global warming.
+Our guest today is a teenager from Russia and we are going to discuss climate change.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: What do you know about climate change?